Who is Steph?

 And another stuffed mouse bites the dust.

-Newt taken just a few minutes after his first mouse capture.
+Newt taken just a few minutes after his first (of hundreds....) mouse capture.
 (Look closely, he is laying on the mouse.)

 A 50 cent cat toy.